FRESHMEMBA/programming-concepts-for-computer-science-and-software-engineering/README.md

 Software required to run the code in this repo:

-- A C/C++ compiler: [mingw](https://sourceforge.net/projects/mingw/).
+- A C/C++ compiler: [MinGW](https://sourceforge.net/projects/mingw/).
 Here is a [video](https://youtu.be/-KayVZq1a58?si=jrnrxd5KkpQH5LK5) on how to install MinGW.
+    - **Linux/macOS** users: GCC or Clang is typically preinstalled or available via your package manager (e.g., `sudo apt install build-essential` on Linux or `xcode-select --install` on macOS).
 - Java Development Kit: [JDK](https://www.oracle.com/java/technologies/downloads/#jdk24-windows).
 Here is a [video](https://youtu.be/fuXTyRRge3s?si=E5j7YxRx9p8DZXxV) on how to install the JDK.
 - .NET Software Development Kit (for C#): [.NET](https://dotnet.microsoft.com/en-us/download).
 Here is a [video](https://youtu.be/onxL5AohWXQ) on how to install the .NET SDK.
-- Python: [python](https://www.python.org/downloads).
+- Python: [Python](https://www.python.org/downloads).
 Here is a [video](https://youtu.be/NES0LRUFMBE?si=UbPPznJs536YZHjn) on how to install python.

-I recommend installing VS Code and the necessary extensions for C/C++, C#, Java, and Python.
-This will make it easier to view, edit, and run code on a single "unified" platform.
+> I recommend installing VS Code and the necessary extensions for C/C++, C#, Java, and Python.
+VS Code makes it easy to view, edit, and run code for multiple languages on a single, unified platform.
 Click [here](https://code.visualstudio.com/download) to download and install VS Code.

 ---